Critical Ecosystem Partnership Fund (CEPF)

 - Insufficient stakeholder consultation

-- Missing demonstration of organizational capacity
+- Missing demonstration of organisational capacity

 - Vague sustainability plans